Melkor-1/linked-list/README.md

 make
 ~~~

-This will compile the library and generate the static library `libslist.a` and dynamic library `libslist.so` in the `bin` directory.
+This will compile the library and generate the static library (.a) and dynamic library (.so) in the `bin` directory.

 ### Running Tests